Illinois Compiled Statutes

 vacate the judgment of conviction and dismiss the criminal proceedings against

-him unless, having considered the nature and circumstances of the offense and
+him or her unless, having considered the nature and circumstances of the offense and

 the history, character and condition of the individual, the court finds that